2025 COTA Local Rules and Regulations

 • The team match or individual match may be changed to an earlier start time on the same scheduled day.

-• Once an agreement has been made, the LLC and Program Director must be notified of the match date, time and location, and all participants must be present at match time, or default.
+• The team match or individual match may be changed to an earlier day and time during the regular season schedule. • Once an agreement has been made, the Local League Coordinator and Program Coordinator must be notified of the match date, time and location, and all participants must be present at match time, or default.

 • If early play is requested and inclement weather occurs, the line/s affected will default to the regular day of play.
 In cases of early play, only lines affected will be exchanged between captains.

-F. Any team involved in a USTA League State, Sectional, or National match, regardless of the league, must notify their coordinator if requesting from their opponent consideration in rescheduling their USTA Local League match prior to the original scheduled day of the match.
-A team with this concern must notify their coordinator and the affected opponents at least two weeks prior to the scheduled match to reschedule individual matches.
+F. Any COTA team involved in a USTA League State, Sectional, or National match, must notify their coordinator if requesting from their opponent consideration in rescheduling their USTA Local League match prior to the original scheduled day of the match.
+A team with this concern must notify their program coordinator and the affected opponents at least two weeks prior to the scheduled match to reschedule individual matches.
 Opposing teams are required to cooperate fully in these circumstances.
 Only positions involving players attending said championship need early play; should early play be affected by inclement weather, the match must be completed by the respective default date.

-G. "Home team” captain should contact the visiting team captain no less than 3 DAYS prior to a scheduled match to make final arrangements for the match, including the number, and location of courts or alternate courts if requested and agreed upon by the captains..
+G. "Home team” captain should contact the visiting team captain no less than 3 DAYS prior to a scheduled match to make final arrangements for the match, including the number, and location of courts or alternate courts if requested and agreed upon by the captains.
 Visiting captain must field as many courts as are presented.
 The location of the match cannot be changed unless both captains agree.
 If the captain/co-captain listed on the schedule will not be present at the match he/she must be accessible to the opposing captain via phone, or he/she must notify the opposing captain the name of the person acting in his/her stead.

 H. The captains may agree on the order of play.
 However, if no prior agreement is made then the order of play will be #1 singles, #1 doubles, #2 singles, #2 doubles and #3 doubles.
 Players in the second time slot must be available one hour after the first time slot begins; players in the third time slot must be available 2 hours after the first time slot begins.

 K. Scores must be entered in Tennis Link within 48 hours of the match start time by the winning captain.
 Score confirmation or score disputes must be made within 48 hours of the score entry.
 If scores are not confirmed or disputed within 48 hours of the score entry, the opposing team will lose the right to dispute the match score.
 Tennis Link will confirm scores automatically after the 48-hour period has passed.
-NOTE: Playoff matches require score entry immediately upon completion of the match and the LLC must be notified.
+NOTE: Playoff matches require score entry immediately upon completion of the match and the Local League Coordinator must be notified.
 Failure to comply with this rule may subject teams to a grievance and/or a double default.

 L. Tennis Link does not accept partial match results.
 The scores for all match lines must be entered at the same time.
 To dispute the scorecard that has been entered, you must dispute the match in Tennis Link and notify your coordinator within 48 hours of the match.
 You must provide the match number, explanation of discrepancy, along with the corrections and copy the opposing captain